XuluLin/emsc4033-2022-project/Project Planner.md

 - frequency-time normalisation:

     - Goal 1: read through the theory and research the documentation or manual of possible Python libraries needed (e.g. Hilbert transofrm in Scipy).

+    *Timeline: completed by 21/05*

+    - Goal 2: write up the normalisation code for one 24-hr windowed raw seismic signal from the vertical component of a single station.
+This will include   preprocessing of data (demean, detrend, removing earthquake signals if any, check for gaps).

+    *Timeline: completed by 24/05*

+    - Goal 3: modify and implement the normalisation code for a longer period (try downloading 1-month of data) for the vertical component of a single station.
+Not sure if downloading and computation time will be a problem.
+Adjust the length of period accordingly.

+    *Timeline: completed by 27/05*

+    - Goal 3: Modify and implement the normalisation code for a list of stations for their veritcal-component raw signals for the suitable length of time worked out from Goal 3.
+Adjust the number of stations according to computational time.

+    *TimeLine: completed by 29/05*

+    - Goal 4: Write tests for frquency-time normalisation.
+They may include testing the exsistence of intermediate products, testing the type of input parameters and outputs, testing the values of intermediate and final products.

-    *Timeline: completed by 22/05*
+    *Timeline: completed by 31/05*

-    - Goal 2: write up the code and test it with the station pairs in the paper and with several of my catalogue in Zealandia.

-    - Goal 3: compare the results with the one produced by one-bit and running-mean-average normalisations.

-    - Goal 4: write tests for frquency-time normalisation

-(Write things that you can assess whether they have been accomplished.
-For example, a goal like “improve visualisation of ocean output” is vague...
-But a goal that reads “implement functionality to plot streamlines of horizontal velocities in various slices from 3D ocean output” is specific enough.)

 ## Background and Innovation

 One-bit and running-mean-average normalisations have been widely used to pre-process the ambient noise raw data.
 Shen et al. (2012)'s frequency-time normalisation has claimed to boost the signal-to-noise ratio of the correlogram by a factor of 2.
 The issue with this is 1) they did not make the source code publicly available.
 2) they did a test between stations in north-eastern China and the Tibetan plateau (sampling continental lithosphere).
 I want to code it and test it on Zealanida which is a submerged continent with noise souced from oceanic environement.